brzep/wrss-bot/README.md

 ```

 ### doodle hub
-- searches for doodle links in all messages and forwards them do channel begin doodle hub along with reference to original message
+- searches for doodle links in all messages and forwards them to the doodle hub channel along with a reference to the original message
+- skips forwarding if the message is already in the doodle hub channel
 - makes sure all doodles are in one place, so you can fill them easily :)
 - adds `checkbox` reaction to all doodles on doodle channel to allow you for easily marking filled in doodles
 - supported doodle links are set via the `DOODLE_LINKS` environment variable